 - Consider the weather along the route that your transporter will take.
 Fill up fresh water tanks with antifreeze and take other precautions as necessary.

 - Give the transporter a full set of keys and write down any special operating instructions.

 - Provide clear directions to the RV delivery company for emergency procedures and shut-off locations for batteries, generator, LP/propane tanks, and manual overrides in case of problems.

-These tips are some of the most important things to keep in mind when preparing your RV for transport.
-You will want to find the specific owner’s manuals for your RV for manufacturer-specific information on RV shipping, if possible.
+These tips are by no means an exhaustive list, but they are some of the most important things to keep in mind when preparing your RV for transport.
+You will want to find the specific owner’s manuals for your RV for manufacturer-specific information on RV shipping.
 Even though this process may take some time, it ensures that the RV delivery will go smoothly and that you will receive your RV in good condition.